IS “WE BUY HOUSES IN COLORADO” A RIPOFF?

 They’re not particularly attractive advertisements.
 In fact, they’re frequently the opposite.
 But they’re effective.
 And it’s a multi-million dollar industry that’s helped thousands of Americans sell their homes for cash each year for over two decades—safely, effectively and quickly.

 If homeowners are lucky.
-Unfortunately, many cash home buying companies are often fly by night scam artists only far too eager to offer you what seems like an ideal solution to your home selling woes… only to leave you thousands of dollars in the lurch.
+Unfortunately, many cash home buying companies are often fly by night scam artists that are “we buy houses ripoff” only far too eager to offer you what seems like an ideal solution to your home selling woes… only to leave you thousands of dollars in the lurch.
 So how can you tell a legitimate home buying company from an illegitimate one?

 1. Do They Ask for a Down Payment?

 Home buying companies purchase properties with the expectation they can turn it into a profit.
 It’s an entirely reciprocal interaction between the seller and the buyer.
 The seller is guaranteed the sale of their home and the buyer will purchase it at a slightly reduced price, knowing full well they can make an additional profit after renovations (among other reasons.)
 There’s no need to ask for a down payment.
 Should you run into a “we buy houses” company that insists on a down payment or title insurance and deed prior to paying their estimated quote, contact your state attorney general’s office immediately.

 Any professional home buying service should have a thorough track record.
 And while there are some solo cash investors new to the game that are entirely legitimate, they should at least have a prior background in real estate as well as a proven record of testimonials to indicate their trustworthiness.